Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: The Challenge of Label Noise

 \section{The Challenge of Label Noise}

-In this section, we address the challenges posed by label noise.
-We focus on the population setting ($m, n = \infty$) and compare classifier design based on the contaminated distributions, $\Ptn$ and $\Ptp$, versus the true ones, $P_0$ and $P_1$.
-We introduce the following condition on the total amount of label noise. \begin{description} \item[(A)] $\pn + \pp < 1$. \end{description} This condition states, in a certain sense, that a majority of the labels are correct on average.
+Before delving into more technical matters, we first offer an overview of the challenges posed by label noise.
+We focus on the population setting ($n_0, n_1 = \infty$) and compare classifier design based on the contaminated distributions, $\Ptn$ and $\Ptp$, versus the true ones, $P_0$ and $P_1$.
+To begin, we introduce the following condition on the total amount of label noise. \begin{description} \item[(A)] $\pn + \pp < 1$. \end{description} This condition states, in a certain sense, that a majority of the labels are correct on average.
 It even allows that one of the proportions be very close to one if the other proportion is small enough.
 This condition was previously adopted by \cite{blum98}.

-In this section, we assume that $P_0$ and $P_1$ are absolutely continuous with respect to Lebesgue measure.
-Let $p_0$ and $p_1$ denote corresponding densities.
-Thus
+Let $p_0$ and $p_1$ be densities of $P_0$ and $P_1$, respectively, with respect to a common dominating measure.
+Then

 are respective densities of $\Ptn$ and $\Ptp$. \begin{prop} Assume {\bf (A)} holds.
 For all $\g \ge 0$, and every $x$ such that $p_0(x) > 0$ and $\htn(x) > 0$,

 where